Sergey5588/my_golden_tools_mod/README.md

 ### Midas' touch
 - when used on a block, it turns it into gold block.
-- when used on a creature, it applies a new status effect - statue (does not allow entities to move)
+- when used on a creature, it applies a new status effect - statue (does not allow entities to move and when an entity with the effect is killed it drops 1 gold ingot)

 > All the research was done with [&udm=14](https://udm14.com/) in Google!